Lynn Brown MBACP

 I am an experienced psychotherapeutic counsellor with a private practice in Lewes and Brighton.
 I provide a safe and supportive space in which to confidentially explore whatever is troubling you.

-My training comes from the psychodynamic tradition, which recognises that our sense of self, how we relate with others, and the choices we make are shaped by early relationships and past experiences.
+My initial training comes from the psychodynamic tradition, which recognises that our sense of self, how we relate with others, and the choices we make are shaped by early relationships and past experiences.

 Counselling can lead to lasting change through a deepened understanding of these underlying influences, and sense of freedom that comes with such self-awareness.
 Moving towards a happier and more fulfilling life sometimes requires looking back.
 I offer to journey with you to gain meaningful insights, help make sense of where you are at now, and develop new perspectives to take forward.